 All students, including out-of-state and international students, can take the online courses at in-state tuition rates.
 This perk will save you thousands of dollars over the course of your education.
-Visit the Student Business Services website for the details.
+Visit the Student Business Services site for the details.

 Some companies may be willing to provide tuition vouchers to help pay for coursework.
 Please speak with your employer's human resources department for more information.